If you are thinking of buying a family caravan read our list of 10 things that you might want to consider before you buy.

 As a family, you'll always need plenty of storage.

-It’s taken us several trips to start using the storage in our caravan better.
-I think that’s something that you just need to try and work out what goes better where as you travel more.
+It's taken us several trips to start using the storage in our caravan better.
+I think that's something that you need to try and work out what goes better when you travel more.

 Check that your potential caravan has plenty of storage.
-Usually, there are lockers all around and if you lift most seats or beds, there is storage underneath.
+Usually, lockers are all around; if you lift most seats or beds, storage is underneath.

-The one item we still have difficulty with is where to put muddy shoes.
+The one item we still struggle with is where to put muddy shoes.
 However, as mentioned above, this is where the awning is really useful!